Devnadish/CV_next/posts/arnextjs.md

 ---
-title: "Next.js"
+title: 'Next.js'
-subtitle: "Taking Your React Development to the Next Level"
+subtitle: 'Taking Your React Development to the Next Level'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 # Next.js

 Next.js is a popular open-source framework for building server-side rendered (SSR) React applications.
 It provides a number of powerful features that make it easier to create fast, scalable, and SEO-friendly web applications.
 Here are some of the key features of Next.js: